supernova4420/Git-Course-Review/review.md

 ## Conclusion

 In conclusion, I would highly reccomend this Git course to anyone looking to have a fundamental understanding of how Git really works.
 This is key information if you actually want to utilise version control effectivly and professionally.

-## External Review

-My name is not SZ, I though this Git Course was absolute rubbish, I was putting commands in just like the notes (example: $ git _____) and nothing ever worked!
-I know I'm smart but this course was so bad nothing worked.